C&P Exam for Asthma, bronchial (DC 6602)

 DIAGNOSTIC TESTING (Section IV)

 • 4D.
-Which test result most accurately reflects the Veteran's level of disability: FVC % predicted / FEV-1 % predicted / FEV-1/FVC / DLCO
+Which test result most accurately reflects the Veteran's level of disability (based on the condition that is being evaluated for this report)?
+This question is important for VA purposes.
+FVC % predicted FEV-1/FVC FEV-1 % predicted DLCO

 • 4G.
-Does the Veteran have multiple respiratory conditions? — list conditions and predominantly responsible condition:
+Does the Veteran have multiple respiratory conditions?
+Yes No (If "Yes," list conditions and indicate which condition is predominantly responsible for the limitation in pulmonary function, if any limitation is present):

 • 4I.
-Are there any other significant diagnostic test findings and/or results? — describe (brief summary):
+Are there any other significant diagnostic test findings and/or results?
+Yes No (If "Yes," describe (brief summary)):

 FUNCTIONAL IMPACT (Section V)